code-423n4/2021-02-slingshot-findings/pauliax/pauliax-submission.md

+# BUG 4
-# 4. function swap does not have access restrictions
+Function swap does not have access restrictions
 ## Summary
 Modules can be called directly by anyone as they do not check who is the sender.
 ## Risk Rating